Wiibuntu/Ubuntu-16.04-Wii/README.md

 This repository contains images of Ubuntu 16 for the Wii.

+# THIS IS CURRENTLY EXPERIMENTAL!
+THINGS ARE BROKEN!
+FOR A STABLE EXPERIENCE USE [UBUNTU 14](https://github.com/Wiibuntu/Ubuntu14-Wii)

 # About The Project
 One of the final planned releases of Ubuntu for the Wii.
 With many trial and errors.
 This versions actually build somewhat off of [Wii-Linux-NGX](https://github.com/neagix/wii-linux-ngx)